RichardByrne95/CI-MS4-TuckIn/README.md

     4. Search for a restaurant either by name, cuisine, food or food description.

-        -   The navigation bar contains a search box that users can use to find a restaurant they like quickly, or to find restaurants that contain food related to the search query.
+        -   The navigation bar contains a search box that users can use to find a restaurant they like quickly, or to find restaurants that contain food-related to the search query.

         <img src="https://github.com/RichardByrne95/CI-MS4-TuckIn/blob/main/readme_images/searchbar.PNG?raw=true">